maleina/Casting-Agency/README.md

 ### Base URL

 The base url of the live version of the api is: https://maleina-casting.herokuapp.com/.
 Note that you must specify an endpoint (i.e. /movies) and have a valid token with the appropriate permissions to be able to access the data.
-In the *.env.testing* file, the TEST_TOKEN variable contains a time-limited valid token that may be used to access all endpoints of the api.
-See below for other tokens.
-Otherwise, contact the author (see below) for additional assistance.
+See below for more information.

 When running locally, the backend can be accessed at http://127.0.0.1:5000/.